-What do you think of when you hear the term “brand”?
-Is it your business name?
-A logo, or a slogan?
-Ecommerce branding, just like any other form of branding, can be a scary task.
+When you think of the term "brand," what comes to mind?
+Is it your business name, a logo, or a slogan?
+Crafting a strong brand identity for your ecommerce store, much like any other form of branding, can seem daunting.

 These are all things that will affect the support you get from customers.
 If you’ve been wondering what your ecommerce brand is or should be, here’s some guidance that could help.
 A key part of branding your Shopify store is the theme you choose.